-Join Tim Grey for an in-depth discussion in this video A tour of PowerPoint, part of Up and Running with PowerPoint 2010.
+Join Tim Grey for an in-depth discussion in this video A tour of PowerPoint, part of Learning PowerPoint 2010.

 When you watch PowerPoint for the first time, you might be just a little bit overwhelmed by how many controls are available to you.
 Those controls, of course, are very helpful in terms of fine tuning and really perfecting your presentations.
 But at first, you're probably just feeling like there're an awful lots of buttons to click on.
 Let's take a look at the overall organization of Powerpoint itself, so that you'll have a better sense of how things work, and where you can find the various things you're going to need from time to time, as you're working on your presentations.